 Here, there are lovely hotels where you can stay.
 From luxury boutique hotels to more budget lodges, in the area there are plenty of options for everybody.
 Staying here 2 nights is recommended, in order to visit other nearby attractions such as Nauyaca Waterfalls or simply relax in one of the beautiful beaches around.

-But this is not the only way to visit this region, if you are staying in the popular area of Manuel Antonio, you can book a one day tour to Bahia Ballena to experience a whale watching expedition.
+But this is not the only way to visit this region, if you are staying in the popular area of Manuel Antonio, you can book a one-day tour to Bahia Ballena to experience a whale watching expedition.
 From Manuel Antonio, a road trip of 1 hour approximately will take you directly to Marino Ballena National Park.

 Most of the lodges of these areas offer whale watching tours combined with dolphin watching, snorkeling time or fishing.
 You just need to contact us and ask for the ideal tour that fits better into your Costa Rica vacations package and we will be more than glad to assist you.

 You can take advantage of these promotions during your Costa Rica vacations and also enjoy of one of the most beautiful spectacles of nature if you decide to visit the country during the Green Season.